vehbioztomurcuk/oeks-tt-v2/README.md

 ## Technical Details

-### Video Capture
+### Screenshot Capture
-Videos are captured using advanced screen recording techniques, compressed, and transmitted to the server.
-Video quality and capture interval are configurable.
+Screenshots are captured using advanced screen capture techniques, compressed, and transmitted to the server.
+Image quality and capture interval are configurable.

+### Video Generation
+The system automatically generates 5-minute videos from recent screenshots every 5 minutes.
+These videos are stored in a videos subdirectory for each staff member and can be accessed through the admin interface.

 ### Data Transmission
 Two main communication channels are used:
-- **WebSocket**: For real-time transmission of videos
+- **WebSocket**: For real-time transmission of screenshots
-- **HTTP**: For web interface and video service
+- **HTTP**: For web interface and screenshot/video service

 ### Data Storage
-Videos are stored in folders organized by staff ID, named with timestamps.
-The latest video for each staff member can be accessed via `latest.mp4`.
+Screenshots are stored in folders organized by staff ID, named with timestamps.
+The latest screenshot for each staff member can be accessed via `latest.jpg`.
+Videos are stored in a `videos` subdirectory within each staff folder.

 ### Modular Frontend
-The application's frontend is now modularized for easier maintenance:
+The application's frontend is modularized for easier maintenance:
 - **CSS**: All styles are in a separate CSS file
-- **JavaScript**: Functionality is split into logical modules (utils, dashboard, modal, history, and main script)
+- **JavaScript**: Functionality is split into logical modules (utils, dashboard, modal, history, video-history, and main script)

 ## Future Developments
-- Automatic cleanup and archiving of old videos
+- Automatic cleanup and archiving of old screenshots and videos
 - More advanced user authorization system
 - Staff activity reports and statistics
 - Mobile application support
 - Multi-language support
-- Video analysis and anomaly detection
+- Image analysis and anomaly detection
+- Full-day video generation

 ## License
 This software is licensed under [license information].